BW-11-18-LIFE-GPA/__marketing/README.md

-# __marketing
-will be the marketing page for the 11/18--LIFE--GPA Web UI team
+# Marketing Page for LifeGPA